zeranecatamco/Student-Webpages/README.md

 > - An overview of what my portfolio site includes
 > - A section that lists the projects featured in my portfolio, with a brief description of each project’s features or purpose
 > - A link to my GitHub repository: `https://github.com/yourusername/final-project-portfolio`
 > - A link to my live site that is running through GitHub Pages: `https://yourusername.github.io/final-project-portfolio/`
+>
+> **Make sure to update the two links above to match your actual GitHub repository and your live site URL.**

 ---